 Sometimes you might be wondering how can you sell your snail produce, where to find buyers, how to keep the relationships going, the clients happy and how to reach an even larger audience.
 It has never been easier to reach your potential buyers than now, with internet connecting the world.

-Below you can read about the basics of selling snails.
+Below you can read about the basics of selling snails and snail caviar.

 First, you need to have a strong brand.
 Maybe your snails are fully-grown outdoor eating plants and are therefore free range.
 Maybe your location is unique, and maybe your end products are special.
 Whatever it is you need to build your brand around it.